Botswana culture in Central Kalahari Game Reserve

 Situated right in the center of Botswana; lies the Central Kalahari Game Reserve.
 It is characterized by vast open plains, salt pans, and ancient riverbeds.
 Varying from sand dunes with many species of trees and shrubs in the north, to flat bushveld in the central area.
 The reserve is more heavily wooded in the south, with mopane forests to the south and east.
 Rainfall is sparse and sporadic (from 170 to 700 millimeters per year).

 The Central Kalahari Game Reserve is larger than Denmark or Switzerland.
 Furthermore, it is bigger than Lesotho and Swaziland combined!
-At 52,800 square kilometers, the Central Kalahari Game Reserve is the second-largest game reserve in the world.
+At 52,800 square kilometers, the Central Kalahari Game Reserve is the second largest game reserve in the world.

 The Owens, who lived on the pan for seven years studying the brown hyena that live here, wrote the book, “Cry of the Kalahari”.
 This book brought the attention of readers to this previously little visited area.
 And even today many people refer to the Central Kalahari simply as Deception.
 The name “Deception” comes from a pan.
 The dry surface of which sometimes appears convincingly full of water until one gets right to the edge.